How We Help

 FOCI Mitigation Consulting

-When an entity handles classified information as part of its business, it’s subject to the U.S. government’s industrial security program, administered by the Defense Counterintelligence Security Service (DCSA).
+When an entity handles classified information as part of its business, it’s subject to the U.S. government’s industrial security program, administered by the Defense Counterintelligence and Security Agency (DCSA).
 Post-transaction access to classified information requires mitigation of any deal-related Foreign Ownership, Control, or Influence (FOCI).
 Mitigation decisions by DCSA will impact investments in ways that are not entirely intuitive and can have significant operational impact on the mitigated business.
 StoneTurn’s experts help senior leaders to develop successful business strategies within the operational constraints of mitigation.

 CFIUS and FOCI Mitigation Support